StudentJL/Decision_Tree_on_Pool_Inspection_data/README.md

 pandas, to access the dataset

-sklearn, where the decision tree classifier
+sklearn, where the decision tree classifier comes from

 graphviz, to visualize the decision tree